ovh/terraform-provider-ovh/website/docs/r/cloud_project_database_postgresql_connection_pool.html.markdown

   * `statement`
   * `transaction`
 * `size` - (Required) Size of the connection pool.
-* `user_id` - (Optional) Database User authorized to connect to the pool, if none all the users are allowed.
+* `user_id` - (Optional) Database user authorized to connect to the pool, if none all the users are allowed.

 ## Attributes Reference